State Systems: International Pluralism, Politics, and Culture |

 Page 238

 ...
-Communism loses dynamism as Communist states become subject to the same vices that have afflicted other tightly ruled conservative societies .
-But Communist states , after a slackening , repeatedly swing back to reassert ideology and ...
+Communist states become subject to the same vices that have afflicted other tightly ruled conservative societies .
+But Communist states , after a slackening , repeatedly swing back to reassert ideology and their differences from the ...

 ...
-Communism loses dynamism as Communist states become subject to the same vices that have afflicted other tightly ruled conservative societies .
-But Communist states , after a slackening , repeatedly swing back to reassert ideology and ...
+Communist states become subject to the same vices that have afflicted other tightly ruled conservative societies .
+But Communist states , after a slackening , repeatedly swing back to reassert ideology and their differences from the ...

 Contents